alebianco/ANE-Google-Analytics/readme.md

 # Changelog

+**v0.1.21**

+* finally tested on real iOS devices, thanks to [@digitaljohn](http://github.com/digitaljohn)
+* fixed incompatibility issues with earlier versions of iOS
+* added some utility methods to the Enums related to custom variables

 **v0.1.2**

-* updated ant build file
 * upgraded to AIR 3.3
-* added target to run demo on iOS simulator to the ant build file
+* added target in the ANT script to run the demo project on the iOS simulator
+* cleaned and updated the ANT build file
 * fixed issues with the iOS version of the extension

 **v0.1.1**